MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/New-MgUserDriveListContentType.md

 ### -ColumnPositions
 Column order information in a content type.
-To construct, please use Get-Help -Online and see NOTES section for COLUMNPOSITIONS properties and create a hash table.
+To construct, see NOTES section for COLUMNPOSITIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphColumnDefinition[]